leadweedy/FGA-docs/Troubleshooting.md

 ## Where should I place the PLAY button?

 Bottom-left corner is ideal.
 While you can drag the button around to other places, there is a possibility of screwing things up if it comes in the way of image matching.

+## Merlin's costume is not detected

+For a long time, a wrong Merlin image was part of FGA.
+It was corrected in #1474.

+If you see a colored image in your Support/Merlin folder, you need to correct the image:

+1. Install latest canary
+2. Delete merlin_c.png in your Merlin support folder
+3. Go to FGA's `More Options` -> `Storage` and choose `Extract Default Support Images`
+4. Stop FGA's accessibility service
+5. Force close FGA and clear its cache
+6. Restart FGA

+After that, Merlin's costume should be detected.